Bedrhann/Interpreter/README.md

 # Interpreter

-A simple compiler I wrote when I was a student that converts Turkish algorithm lines from a text file to code
+A simple compiler I wrote when I was a student that converts Turkish algorithm lines from a text file to code.